 By: Kirsten Poppen, JD, CVA, Simmons Midwest –

-You’re proud of your practice and with good reason.
-You have an attractive facility, a well-trained staff, newer equipment, and a solid client base.
-Overall, yours is a comprehensive, client-oriented practice.
-Yet perhaps you have concerns that your bottom line profits aren’t where you’d like them to be or you know you’re working harder than the bottom line shows.
-Current trends show many practice owners are in this same boat.
+You’re proud of your practice and for good reason.
+You have an attractive facility, a well-trained staff, newer equipment, and a solid client base making it a comprehensive, client-oriented practice.
+But you may have concerns that your bottom line profits aren’t where you’d like them to be, or you do not see the fruits of your hard work.
+Current trends show many practice owners are feeling these things.

-First, we must assess the financial health of the practice.
+First, we must assess your practice’s financial health.
 To do this, we determine the bottom line management profitability.
-This is reached after adjustments and analysis of the practice financials (from the tax return or profit and loss statements)¹.
-While the analysis takes time and is viewed from several angles, at its simplest level, management profitability is the bottom line profits after all necessary expenses have been paid for by the practice.
+This is calculated after adjustments and analysis of the practice financials (from the tax return or profit and loss statements)¹.
+While the analysis takes time and is thorough, at its simplest level, management profitability is the bottom line profits after all necessary expenses have been paid for by the practice.

-Typically, we consider a small animal practice to be financially healthy if the bottom line profitability (after appropriate adjustments including fair rent and fair owner salary, among others) is 14-18% of gross.
-You may hear this referred to as true bottom line net, true profits, earnings, EBITDA, or similar.
+Typically, we consider a small animal practice to be financially healthy if the bottom line profitability (after appropriate adjustments, including fair rent and fair owner salary, among others) is 14-18% of gross.
+You may hear this referred to as true bottom line net, true profits, earnings, or EBITDA.

-While each practice is unique—each with different variances, nuances, and routines—there are similarities and trends we see across practices.
+While each practice is unique, there are similarities and trends we see across practices.
 Unfortunately, one of the trends we are seeing is that the average practice profitability is 10-12%, with many practices in the 7-10% range.

 This is a double whammy for average profitability and below practice owners:

-2) Your practice value is lower because value is largely based on the income stream.
+- Your practice value is lower because the value is primarily based on the income stream.
 Generally speaking, a 7% profitability practice has a value of about half that of the same practice at 14% profitability.

 You suspect you might have a profitability problem, but what can you do about it?
-Consider the following tips and pick one or two that speaks to you as a starting place.
+Consider the following tips and pick one or two that speak to you as a starting place.

 Concerned about added time for this?
 This is intended to be a quick review, not a laborious new burden.
 How many clients would you estimate you see in a full day?
 Maybe 8 to 12?
 On the high side, 18?
 If a staff member runs the needed summary report for charges by client for a single day, the charging doctor ought to be able to review this and compare mental notes in about 1-2 minutes per client.
 Start small—try this audit twice a week for 10 minutes each time.
 See if this time investment pays off.

 Take your $1,000,000 grossing, small animal practice.
-We like to see the total drugs, supplies, lab expense (in-house and out), office expense, food, and similar items in the approximate 25% of gross range.
-This contributes to a nice, well-balanced, bottom line profitability.
+We like to see the total drugs, supplies, lab expenses (in-house and out), office expenses, food, and similar items in the approximate 25% of gross range.
+This contributes to a nice, well-balanced, bottom-line profitability.
 In this scenario, the collective Cost of Goods Sold expense dollar amount is $250,000 (an average expense of $20,800/month).